evancz/guide.elm-lang.org/README.md

 Of course *I* think Elm is good, so look for yourself.

-Here is a simple counter.
-You can increment and decrement the counter:
+Here is [a simple counter](http://elm-lang.org/examples/buttons).
+If you look at the code, it just lets you increment and decrement the counter:

 ```elm
 import Html exposing (Html, button, div, text)